Olympia Brewing Company: History

+Founding

 Leopold Schmidt, a German immigrant from Deer Lodge, Montana founded The Capital Brewing Company at Tumwater Falls on the Deschutes River in the town of Tumwater, near the south end of Puget Sound.

 Schmidt and his brother Louis built a four-story wooden brewhouse, a five-story cellar building, a one-story ice factory powered by the lower falls, and a bottling and keg plant.

-After sampling two containers of water from the Deschutes River (Washington) with the Whal-Henius Institute, Schmidt declared, "with this water, I believe I can brew better beer than ever" and in 1896, began brewing and selling Olympia Beer.
+After sampling two containers of water from the Deschutes River with the Whal-Henius Institute, Schmidt declared, "with this water, I believe I can brew better beer than ever" and in 1896, began brewing and selling Olympia Beer.